DavidCico/Natural-Language-Processing-With-SVM-For-Sentiment-Analysis/README.md

 Under the assumption that we have a document corpus that is pre-labelled (the process of which will be outlined below), we will begin by taking the training corpus and incorporating it into a Python data structure that is suitable for pre-processing and consumption via the classifier.

-# Buy-and-hold investment study
-<p align="justify">This code shows an example of a buy-and-hold investment of an ETF using Python, and Monte Carlo methods to predict the investment return in the future.</p>

 ## Getting Started